team-affix/apm/README.md

 ## Why APM Exists: The Bigger Picture

 APM isn't just another package manager.
-It's a step toward **fixing how we evaluate ideas in public discourse**.
+It's a step toward **creating a sanctuary for logical discourse**—a place where some people can engage in conversations aimed at revealing truths about the world, free from the nuance-crushing dysfunction of typical online spaces.
+This isn't meant for everyone; it's designed to create a space where only those capable of rigorous logical reasoning can meaningfully participate.

 ### The Problem with Current Discourse